-When the coronavirus pandemic struck, UNICEF's water, sanitation and hygiene services became more important than ever.
-To help prevent infection and stop COVID-19's spread, UNICEF provided nearly 74 million people with vital supplies like soap and hygiene kits and installed handwashing stations and latrines that supported millions of people.
+UNICEF accelerated WASH-related interventions at the onset of the coronavirus pandemic to contain the spread, reaching nearly 74 million people with vital supplies like soap and hygiene kits and installing handwashing stations and latrines that supported millions of people.

-As with UNICEF's work to end the COVID-19 pandemic, an important goal is always securing adequate water, sanitaiton and hygiene services for households, schools and health care facilities.
-Ensuring these services are also climate-resilient can better prepare communities to fight the spread of infectious diseases and potentially prevent future pandemics and other shocks.
+Ensuring WASH services are also climate-resilient can better prepare communities to fight the spread of infectious diseases and potentially prevent future pandemics.

 UNICEF also works with the World Health Organization and other partners to ensure that WASH becomes a permanent fixture in government plans, programs and budgets.